• Skip to primary navigation

 • Large bowl

-• Cast iron skillet (or other large skillet) with lid
+• large cast iron skillet with lid; or other large, heavy skillet with lid

 • Silicone spatula